Rose Montoya: Modeling

 Montoya began modeling in 2018, after she was discovered by the undergarment company TomboyX.
 She has modeled in advertisement campaigns for Savage X Fenty, Yandy.com, Adore Me, Toms Shoes, and oVertone.
-In June 2021, Rose was featured on a billboard in New York City as one of the faces of LGBT telehealth group Folx Health's launch campaign for PreP.
+In June 2021, Rose was featured on a billboard in New York City as one of the faces of LGBTQ telehealth group Folx Health's launch campaign for PreP.
 In 2023, Rose was on the Cover of Go Magazine's Pride Issue "100 Women We Love."
 In 2025, Montoya modeled in Chromat's final collection, Collective Opulence Celebrating Kindred—a collaboration with artist and filmmaker Tourmaline featured in Vogue—where she posed untucked as a statement on body autonomy and gender expression, further cementing her role at the intersection of fashion and social change.

 Personal life

 Montoya has spoken publicly about gender-affirming surgeries she underwent, including a breast augmentation, a tracheal shave, a genioplasty, a Brazilian butt lift, and facial feminization surgery.
 She has also opened up about her experiences living with chronic anxiety and depression.

 Montoya is polyamorous and frequently uses her platforms to educate people about different relationship structures.
 Montoya used to be Bob the Drag Queen's metamour and joined him for a podcast episode.
+During this time, she also dated Ezra Michel.